 Sector Analysis for Each Use Hotel In 2019, NI welcomed 5.3m visitors, who spent a record breaking £1bn [8% more compared with 2018].
 Overnight trips to Northern Ireland by external visitors was estimated to be in excess of £3 million.
-Tourism in Northern Ireland is set to rebound strongly after 2020 as restrictions lift and the region remains a highly appealing visitor destination.
-It is well placed to capitalise on heightened demand for staycations from the domestic, NI and ROI markets in the short term, and the return of international visitors.
-Commercial/Retail/Restaurants The retail sector has encountered challenges in recent years.
-The sector remains stubbornly resilient and activity levels remain at positive levels.
+Tourism in Northern Ireland is rebounding strongly during Covid-19 recovery and the region remains a highly appealing visitor destination.
+Ards and North Down is well placed to capitalise on heightened demand for staycations from the domestic, NI and ROI markets in the short term, and the return of international visitors.
+Commercial/Retail/Restaurants The retail sector has encountered challenges in recent years, but the sector remains stubbornly resilient and activity levels remain at positive levels.
 The out of town retail market remains buoyant with limited vacancy and demand primarily driven by the discounters and the grocery operators.
 Residential The Ards and North Down housing market is both resilient and sustainable showing a trend of steady growth year on year.
-Standardised house price increased by 3.7% from Q4 2020 to Q1 2021, and by 0.7% from Q1 2021 to Q2 2021.
-There was a 12% increase in overall average house price compared to the same period last year [Q2 2020].
-(Source: Northern Ireland Quarterly House Price Index).
+Standardised house price in Ards and North for Q4 2022 was £201,171 which was is an increase of 1.3% compared to Q3 2022.
+There was a 12% increase in overall average house price compared to the same period of the previous year [Q4 2021].
+[Source: Northern Ireland House Price Index - NISRA and Land & Property Services].

 In 2019, NI welcomed 5.3m visitors, who spent a record breaking £1bn [8% more compared with 2018].
 Overnight trips to Northern Ireland by external visitors was estimated to be in excess of £3 million.
 Tourism in Northern Ireland is set to rebound strongly during Covid recovery as restrictions have lifted and the region remains a highly appealing visitor destination.
-It is well placed to capitalise on heightened demand for staycations from the domestic, NI and ROI markets in the short term, and the return of international visitors.
-Average room occupancy is sitting at over 70% with the profitability of the sector increasing significantly.
-Tourism Northern Ireland has set targets to double the value of tourism to the local economy by 2030 to $\mathfrak{L}2$ billion, creating 25,000 new jobs.
-Contact: Alex Irvine +44 (0)300 013 3333 alex.irvine@ ardsandnorthdown.gov.uk
+Ards and North Down is well placed to capitalise on heightened demand for staycations from the domestic, NI and ROI markets in the short term, and the return of international visitors to prepandemic levels.
+Tourism Northern Ireland has set targets to double the value of tourism to the local economy by 2030 to £2 billion, creating 25,000 new jobs.
+Note - 2019 most current national statistics available.
+Contact: Alex Irvine +44 (0)300 013 3333 alex.irvine@ ardsandnorthdown.gov.uk visit ards and north down. com